Health Record Banking - Adding Value to Health Information Exchange

 Patient-empowered...Added Value...Secure...For Life

-The video and these notes were developed to provide information for decision makers, particularly state and regional HIE coordinators and federal staff, who are responsible for policy and strategy regarding health information exchange.
+These notes were developed to provide information for decision makers, particularly state and regional HIE coordinators and federal staff, who are responsible for policy and strategy regarding health information exchange.
 The comparison looks primarily at a Community HIE; however, enterprise (or private) HIEs have many of the same characteristics as a Community HIE.

 An HIE’s success relies on cooperation, usually voluntary cooperation, of the stakeholders.
 Voluntary cooperation makes the process of negotiating and maintaining legal data sharing agreements more difficult.
 Adding to the complexity are competitive and sometimes distrustful relationships among the stakeholders.
 An HIE is “about” the patient but is responsible to the stakeholders.
 With an HRB, no provider-to-provider sharing agreements are necessary.
 The patient controls the information and requests/directs providers to send information to the HRB.
 Each patient determines who is appropriate to view their information in support of their care and health.
 A HRB is “for” the patient and owned by the patient.